Tawnagh: History

 A deed dated 30 April 1740 by Thomas Enery includes: Tuomin.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Towmin. as does a further deed dated 13 December 1774.

 The 1790 Cavan Carvaghs list spells the name as Tawnaghy.

-A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps, depicts the townland as Townagh.
+A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps, and depicts the townland as Townagh.

 The Tithe Applotment Books for 1827 list twelve tithepayers in the townland.

 The 1836 Ordnance survey Namebooks state- Contains 146 acres of which 132 are cultivated, 6 are uncultivated rough pasture and 8 of bog.

 In the 19th century the landlord was Lord John Beresford, the Protestant Archbishop of Armagh.
 The muddled land history of the area prior to this is described in the 1838 Exchequer case, "Attorney General of Ireland v The Lord Primate".

 The Tawnagh Valuation Office Field books are available for 1839–1840.

 In 1841 the population of the townland was 99, being 42 males and 57 females.
 There were fifteen houses in the townland, all were inhabited.

 In 1851 the population of the townland was 53, being 27 males and 26 females, the reduction being due to the Great Famine (Ireland).
 There were ten houses in the townland, of which one was in the course of erection.

 Griffith's Valuation of 1857 lists fourteen landholders in the townland.

 In 1861 the population of the townland was 36, being 19 males and 17 females.
 There were nine houses in the townland and all were inhabited.